 Appetite - decreasedLoss of appetite; Decreased appetite; Anorexia

-Any illness can affect a previously hearty appetite.
+Any illness can reduce appetite.
 If the illness is treatable, the appetite should return when the condition is cured.

-Loss of appetite can cause unintentional weight loss.
+Loss of appetite can cause weight loss .

-Cancer may also cause decreased appetite.
+Cancer can also cause decreased appetite.
 You may lose weight without trying.
 Cancers that may cause you to lose your appetite include:

 - Colon cancer